crimeraaa/dst-shellbells/README_OR_PERISH.md

 This took quite a bit of work for me to write, and it was only 7 notes!
 At least we have a song now.
 But for larger projects/songs, using this barebones system (in my opinion at least) would be a nightmare.
 So I created a whole bunch of stuff to not only help the song files makes musical sense to us, but also to make them easier to write and edit.

-/// YOUR SONG FILE ///
+# CUSTOM SONG FILES

-Finally, this nerd is done explaining some dumb nerd stuff.
-Let's get to the real good stuff!
+Finally, this nerd is done explaining some dumb nerd stuff!
+Let's get to the actual good part! /s

 But really I wanted to explain how the original note table was created so we can have an idea of why I'm doing things the way I do.
 It's also because what my mod is doing is really just taking your song file input and translating that to another table in the previous format which the game can spawn in!
 This mod is just a way for us to make more immediately readable music that doesn't require us to constantly translate numbers to pitches or the keep track of absolute time ourselves.

 Let's start by creating a song file.
 I've already included a `template.lua` file under the `scripts/songs/My Songs/` folder.
 You can create a copy of that file.
 I'd recommend keep the original template around for future use and reference.
 For your copy, feel free to rename and edit it to whatever you like.

+# Creating your song file

 Let's say I'm creating a file under the `scripts/songs/My Songs/` folder called `thelick.lua`.